-- A. Identify reasons for appeal - a.
-Section 53A-11-1212(2) identifies "denied," "suspended", "terminated" club, "student desirous of participating or speaking" or ''complaining parent/guardian" as reasons for appeal. - b.
-Local boards could offer additional persons appeal opportunities. - B. Identify timeline and designee for complaint or appeal - a.
-Section 53-11-1212 (2) provides 10 days from action for an appeal (school/district could allow a longer-but not shorter-appeal time period) - b.
-School/district must identify designee to receive appeals/complaints - c.
-Appeal/complaint must be in writing - d.
-Designee has, per the law, "reasonable time" from receipt of appeal to respond (district/school may and should establish this reasonable time period.) - e.
-Decision by designee constitutes final administrative action (after which the complaining party could take the matter to court.) - f.
-"A person directly affected by a decision" has a final appeal opportunity "to a person designated by the school governing board."
+- A. Identify reasons for appeal - 1.
+Section 53A-11-1212(2) identifies "denied," "suspended", "terminated" club, "student desirous of participating or speaking" or complaining parent/guardian" as reasons for appeal. - 2.
+Local board could offer additional persons appeal opportunity. - B. Identify timeline and designee for complaint or appeal - 1.
+Section 53A-11-1212 (2) provides 10 days from action for an appeal (school/district could allow a longer-but not shorter-appeal time period) - 2.
+School/district must identify designee to receive appeals/complaints - 3.
+Appeal/complaint must be in writing - 4.
+Designee has, per the law, "reasonable time" from receipt of appeal to respond (district/school may and should establish this reasonable time period.) - 5.
+Decision by designee constitutes final administrative action (after which complaining party could take the matter to court.)

+6. "A person directly affected by a decision" has a final appeal opportunity "to a person designated by the school governing board."
 (This could be the superintendent or possibly a committee of the local board of education could be a "person.")